 Find a company that offers reliable services

-If your service provider doesn’t offer a pre-arranged emergency service, consider calling a commonly used number by your friends, family, or neighbors – the local yellow pages or Internet hotlines.
+If your service provider doesn’t offer a pre-arranged emergency service, consider calling your friends, family, or neighbors a commonly used number – the local yellow pages or Internet hotlines.
 Many companies are happy to offer their clients free estimates and provide a list of preferred emergency technicians.
 You will not only be able to find a company that offers reliable services but one with which you can establish a good rapport.
 If you are in an accident, you want the best possible assistance and can’t do that without first speaking with the person who can help you.

 Furnace or heat pump